 I have over nine years of marketing experience working for a range of small and large businesses.
 I started Smith Social Marketing in January of 2017 providing social media marketing and website design services for small businesses and nonprofits in many different industries.

-I'm currently involved on the EIU Panther Club board volunteering on the Spring Fling committee and managing social media for EIU Football.
-I also volunteer with my church at the Field's Church in Mattoon.
+I'm currently involved on the EIU Panther Club board volunteering on the Spring Fling committee and managing social media and player development for EIU Football.
+I also volunteer with my church at the Field's Church in Mattoon and Coles County 100 Women Who Care.
 I enjoy traveling, hiking the local trails with my Husky, and watching my husband coach at EIU football games.